Maboroshy/midi-scripter/examples/controls_banks/readme.md

-# Controls Layers
+# Controls Banks

-This script adds extra layers for the MIDI continuous controllers.
-Layers can be switched by a dedicated continuous controller and a GUI widget.
+This script adds extra banks for the MIDI continuous controllers.
+Banks can be switched by a dedicated continuous controller and a GUI widget.

-The script also saves received feedback for each layer and sends it to controller on layer selection.
+The script also saves received feedback for each bank and sends it to controller on bank selection.

 ## Prerequisites